nuejs/nue/packages/nuejs.org/docs/tutorial.md

 libs: ["@library"]
 ```

 Globals are automatically included on every page and the library assets must be explicitly included.
-In the blogging area, we setup the following in `blog.yaml`:
+In the blogging area, we set up the following in `blog.yaml`:

 ``` yaml
 include: [ content, cards, motion ]